Skip to content

 The widespread belief about the greater value of Azerbaijani enclaves can be easily refuted by the fact that reverting to “enclave geography” scenario, instead of a single agreed-upon procedure for large area Artsvashen, the Azerbaijani side will have to resolve the issue of access to five smaller enclaves at once with all the deriving consequences (the necessity for negotiating the terms of access on a case-by-case basis, military presence restrictions typical for enclaves, setting up diverse communications and repair protocols in case of accidents on the territory of the neighboring state, etc.).
 With mutual consent, of course, such projects and proposals could be submitted for international or expert arbitration.
 Additionally, the experience of other nations could be studied.

-It should again be emphasized that the creation of enclaves, a complex and “interdependent composition” of the borders of the republics was an element of Soviet policy aimed at preventing the “easy secession” of union republics by creating conflict-prone points.
+It should again be emphasized that the creation of enclaves, a complex and “interdependent composition” of the borders of the republics was an element of Soviet policy aimed at preventing the “easy secession” of the union’s republics by creating conflict-prone points.
 A similar strategy can be observed in the formation of borders or autonomy models in the North Caucasus.
-Furthermore, apart from Armenia and Azerbaijan, a very similar pattern of “enclave formation” lacking clear and consistent logic was characteristic of Central Asia, where this issue is currently the most acute in relations among Uzbekistan, Kyrgyzstan and Tajikistan, leading to periodic local armed clashes among these states.
+Furthermore, apart from Armenia and Azerbaijan, a very similar pattern of “enclave formation” lacking clear and consistent logic was characteristic of Central Asia, where this issue is currently the most acute in relations between Uzbekistan, Kyrgyzstan and Tajikistan, leading to periodic local armed clashes.
 In wider international context, this phenomenon was also mirrored in relations between India and Bangladesh, until the countries exchanged 162 enclaves in 2016 (111 Indian and 51 Bangladeshi).
 Similarly, in 1996, Lithuania ceded its exclave of Pagiriai (since 1996 – Pogiri) to Belarus, receiving in return an equivalent piece of territory.

 It is important that the problem of territory exchange extends beyond just enclaves and encompasses areas along communication lines, where agreements enable each of the parties to efficiently use their respective infrastructure.
 For Armenia, this primarily involves a section of the M-16 highway from Acharkut village to Voskepar, as well as a section of the Goris-Kapan highway, closed by Azerbaijan in 2021.
 For Azerbaijan, it includes a section of the road passing through Armenian territory, north of the Joghaz Reservoir between Kohnaqislaq and Yaradullu villages and around Bala Jafarli village.
 Proposals for exchanges in these zones include a reciprocal transfer of territories in the Joghaz Reservoir area (see Map 8).
 This entails a segment of Azerbaijani territory south of the Voskepar River passing to Armenia (controlled by it since the spring of 1992), while a similar area of Armenian territory north of the reservoir would pass to Azerbaijan (also under its control since early 1990s).
 Such an arrangement would allow the parties to preserve their existing communication routes; in addition, the border along the river and reservoir would be easier to protect, equip, and it is also intuitively clear to the residents of the border zone.
 For the Azerbaijani side, this also presents an opportunity to access the waters of the large Joghaz Reservoir, since reverting to the old borders would render it an internal reservoir of Armenia.

-Map 8: the proposed exchange of territories in the Joghaz Reservoir area
+Map 8: the proposed exchange of territories in Joghaz Reservoir area